tdalbertson/100-days-of-code/log.md

 **Thoughts:** Focused completely on C++ today and learned more about arrays, accessing array data using for loops, learning about multi-dimensional arrays, and vectors.
 Multi-dimensional arrays are really interesting but took me a bit more time to understand.
 I'll be working on the next coding lab for my C++ class and upload it soon.

+### Day 8: October 18, 2020

+**Today's Progress**: More C++

+**Thoughts:** Finished my reading about arrays and vectors in C++.
+Multi-dimensional arrays still intimidate me so I'll need to do some more studying on them.
+I also aim to start looking at some frameworks for C++ to start doing more projects outside of the class for school.
+On a side note, I also added a scrolling floor to the Python Flappy Bird game.

 **Link(s) to work**
 1. [Check Splitter App](https://github.com/tdalbertson/check_splitter)
 2. [Python Flappy Bird](https://github.com/tdalbertson/pythonflappybird)